justin-hackin/svg-widgets-monorepo/README.md

 - Supports fractional display/input of inches or cm
 - Customized cut and score stroke properties
 - User settings persisted across sessions
+- View print/cut components separately with the Assets accordion
-- Save the dielines as SVG alongside a .pns file that will allow you to re-open your parameter settings later
+- Save the dielines file and optional print file SVG alongside a .pns file that will allow you to re-open your parameter settings later
-- Image-based textures are exported as separate Inkscape-compatible layer so you can print and cut with the same document
+- Image-based textures are exported as separate file
 - Image registration modes
     - Laser cutter: cut registration marks onto the laser cutter bed, trim print to expose its registration corners, and line up the print with the bed
     - Craft Robo: export a bounding box in dielines for use with Craft Robo Pro Illustrator plugin
 - Test tabs' connections efficiently without having to cut out a whole pyramid
 - Break a single pyramid net up into multiple sections (nets per pyramid), allowing maximum shape size with limited cutting area
 - View test tabs via multi-widget interface
-- .pns file can also be opened in the test tabs widget
 - Download/import SVG template for editing cut paths with your own vector editor of choice as an alternative to texture editor
 - Optional path scoring: adjust the dasharray pattern ratios independent of length of the pattern repetition and offset.
 Instead of simply styling a solid path to look like dashes, this feature makes a series of `<path>` lines that can be sent directly to a laser cutter